Derry Journal: Banning

 The Journal is also the only mainstream newspaper to have been banned on both sides of the border; firstly in 1932 and again in 1940.
 Under the McCarroll family, the paper was firmly nationalist.
 In January 1932, the Journal had been calling for Donegal voters to back Fianna Fáil candidates in the upcoming election and had been a strong critic of the Cumann na nGaedheal government.
 On Monday, 6 January 1932, Gardaí across Donegal told newsagents not to sell the paper until further notice, however, the source of the ban remains unknown and was rescinded almost immediately.
 It has been suggested that the decision to stop the selling of the paper was linked to a Fianna Fáil conference in Donegal that weekend, which received extensive coverage in the Monday edition published in Derry.
 The second ban was enforced in Northern Ireland by the Unionist government on 1 June 1940: it was also cut short and was removed by special dispensation four days later.
 This ban came again because of the paper's nationalist point of view – it had sided with the neutral Éire government, which Stormont believed amounted to not supporting the Allied war effort.

 Owners

 In 1998, the McCarroll family sold the paper to what became Trinity Mirror, who sold it to Local Press Ltd, a 3i holding company, in January 2004.
-Johnston Press took ownership through the purchase of Local Press in November 2005 and Derry Journal is now operated by National World.
+Johnston Press took ownership through the purchase of Local Press in November 2005 and Derry Journal is now operated by Media Concierge.
 Long-serving editor Arthur Duffy retired in 2019, and was replaced by Brendan McDaid.